TerminalStudio/dartssh2/README.md

 </p>

 <p align="center">
-A SSH and SFTP client written in pure Dart, aiming to be feature-rich as well as easy to use.
+SSH and SFTP client written in pure Dart, aiming to be feature-rich as well as easy to use.
 </p>

 > **dartssh2** is now a complete rewrite of [dartssh].